 Aaron and his sons are ordained as priests in chapter 8 of Leviticus.

 On the question of why and how Jesus was baptized: https://carm.org/jesus-baptized-sprinkling-or-immersion The ideas here concern the sprinkling/immersion question.
 Melchizedek is mentioned at the end of the post, so the author is aware that Jesus was not ordained in the method of a Levitical priest.
 The CARM site has a statement of faith which appears, to me, to be “orthodox” in that it conforms to the Nicene Creed.
-It just covers much more than that creed.
+It is a much more detailed statement, but typical.

 Please leave a comment to let me know if you find this interesting or useful.
 And now we go to Part Four.